-Here is a short travel diary (log) of my travel to Upper Mustang in Nepal, which borders Tibet.
+Here is a short travel diary (log) of my travel to Upper Mustang in Nepal in 2010, which borders Tibet.
 I hope it inspires more Nepalis (and foreigners) to travel inside Nepal.
 Do leave your questions and comments below.

 Day 1 and 2: Kathmandu to Pokhara.

 The flights to Jomsom from Pokhara (only flies from this place) are very erratic and often canceled because of the monsoon weather.
+The last flight usually goes around noon.
+After that the wind in Jomsom makes it almost impossible to land a plane there.
 Our flight got canceled the first day, as the planes going to Jomsom couldn’t land there because of bad weather there.
 Be ready to wait for hours at the airport praying for the weather to be good again.

 8000+ meters high Annapurna range as seen from Pokhara beyond which is Mustang.